Semi-abelian analogues of Schanuel Conjecture and applications: Application

 In Table \ref{tablecorr} we summarize the correspondence between the usual data for an abelian variety $A$ and an elliptic curve $E$.

-Here $f_q(z)$ is Serre's function, which is the elliptic analogue of the function $F_q(z)$ defined in \eqref{eq:def-Fq}.
-The logarithmic differential of this function is the pull-back via the exponential map of a differential of third kind $\xi_Q$ on $E.$ Serre's function has quasi-quasi periods equal to the exponentials of the elliptic integrals of the third kind $\int_{\gamma_i} \xi_Q = \eta_i q - \omega_i \zeta(q)$ for $i=1,2$ (see \cite[(1.8)]{B19}).
+which is the elliptic analogue of the function $F_q(z)$ defined in \eqref{eq:def-Fq}.
+The logarithmic differential of this function is the pull-back via the exponential map of a differential of the third kind $\xi_Q$ on $E.$ Serre's function has quasi-quasi periods equal to the exponentials of the elliptic integrals of the third kind $\int_{\gamma_i} \xi_Q = \eta_i q - \omega_i \zeta(q)$ for $i=1,2$ (see \cite[Appendice II by J.-P. Serre]{W} and \cite[(1.8)]{B19}).